ICYMI – March 14, 2012

 Many hotel owners and operators are remodeling existing hotels or introducing new ones that offer free hotelwide Wi-Fi connections; large, welcoming lobbies with plush, comfortable furnishings; state-of-the-art fitness areas; in-room power consoles to plug in iPads, laptops and other devices; and stylish bars that spill into the lobby.

-Some are also scheduling nightly social events, like happy hours and free wine tastings, aimed at luring the -toting generation to their hotels.
+Some are also scheduling nightly social events, like happy hours and free wine tastings, aimed at luring the iPhone-toting generation to their hotels.

 iCar: New Study Finds that Gen Y Consumers want Hybrids with Tablets and Smartphone-Like Functions